USA / New Jersey / Passaic County Jail CountyJail.net has 1,420 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Brad, Brit, Chuck and Ben
+Full interview (by category)Interview with Brad, Brit, Chuck, Ben and Carl

 Getting along with other inmates